spiral/docs/http/routing.md

 ## RESTful
 All of the route targets listed above support the third argument, which specifies the method selection behavior.
-Set this parameter as `TargetInterface::RESTFUL` to automatically prefix all the methods with HTTP verb.
+Set this parameter as `AbstractTarget::RESTFUL` to automatically prefix all the methods with HTTP verb.

 For example, we can use the following controller: